 About Jaqualyn Taimana Williams

-New Zealand musician and songwriter Jaqualyn Taimana Williams is a multi-racial (Māori, Celtic, Scandinavian) person, a mother of four and a registered Kindergarten teacher.
+New Zealand musician and songwriter Jaqualyn Taimana Williams is a multi-racial person (Māori, Celtic, Scandinavian), a mother of four and a fully qualified, registered New Zealand Kindergarten teacher.

-At age 50, she has now released her powerful, exhilarating and engaging 16 track rock/pop album Statues Of Liberty in October 2019.
+At age 50, Jaqi released her powerful, exhilarating and engaging 16 track rock/pop album Statues Of Liberty in October 2019.
 Recorded at Kog Recording Studio with the track production expertise of Tim Skedden (The Feelers, Babysitters Circus) and the mastering skills of Chris Chetland, this collection of songs represents the best and most popular works emerging over decades of songwriting and performing.

-A gutsy artist whose lyrics track her inter-human battles and emotional depths over many years, Jacqui says: “It’s a triumph for me, a body of work that is truly dynamic and diverse and plays through beautifully as a whole album.
-I’m also excited about the five new edgy rock/electronica singles we have in the pipeline as a follow-up.”
+A gutsy artist whose lyrics track her inter-human battles and emotional depths over many years, Jaqi says: “It’s a triumph for me, a body of work that is truly dynamic and diverse and plays through beautifully as a whole album.”

-In 2015, Jacqui recovered from a partial mastectomy at North Shore hospital to create the eight-song bilingual children’s album Waiata Tamariki with Ian Rushton at Blacksands Studio.
-In this album, Jacqui combines her professional teaching skills and knowledge with her natural songwriting talents to create a teaching resource for language learners in Aotearoa.
+In 2015, Jaqi recovered from a partial mastectomy at North Shore hospital and went on to create the eight-song bilingual children’s album Waiata Tamariki with Ian Rushton at Blacksands Studio.
+In this album, Jaqi combines her professional teaching skills and knowledge with her natural songwriting talents to create a teaching resource for language learners in Aotearoa.

 “I do this as a language learner as much as a teacher.
 I was not brought up in a Māori-speaking home and I’m far from a te reo expert.
 What I am is a good learner of language.
 I create these songs to help myself and others learn te reo.
 With short, repeated simple phrases and words and the English translation already within the song, I can help listeners (children, teachers, parents) to say/sing and understand the Māori words.
 Research shows that using the medium of song to help people learn te reo actually works.”

-As a student of performing arts at Hagley Theatre Co in 1995, Jacqui began to be hired as a singing jester on bus trips.
+As a student of performing arts at Hagley Theatre Co in 1995, Jaqi began to be hired as a singing jester on bus trips.
 This led on to the development of stand-up comedy routines and a context to perform comedy songs.
-She has performed Kitty O’Brien’s and The Temple in Auckland, Bath St Bar in Dunedin and the Wunderbar and Dux Lux in Christchurch.
+She has performed at iconic historical bars Kitty O’Brien’s and The Temple in Auckland, Bath St Bar in Dunedin and the Wunderbar and Dux Lux in Christchurch.

-In 2005 Jacqui’s song Buying Heaven was included on a CD NZ Music Month which was produced and sent out free with The Christchurch Press.
-Five years later, Jacqui celebrated the production of a homemade compilation of her recordings over two decades, Crowning Jewels with a live show at Fat Eddie’s.
+In 2005 Jaqi’s electronica/country song Buying Heaven was included on an NZ Music Month CD sent out free with The Christchurch Press.
+Five years later, Jaqi celebrated the production of a homemade compilation of her recordings over two decades, Crowning Jewels with a live show at Fat Eddie’s.
 Her final performance as a Christchurch resident was Lunchtime in The Square, Christchurch 2011.

-Following the earthquakes, Jacqui moved to Southland and won the Female Solo section of the 2011 Glen Country Music Club’s annual Talent quest.
-She has played at Speight’s Alehouse and Waxy O’Shea’s Irish Bar in Invercargill and performed an acoustic originals show at The Church in Dunedin as part of the 2011 Fringe Festival.
-Jacqui has performed to raise funds to help relief efforts in the Philippines, opened the Queens Park Waitangi Day concert in Invercargill and played a set for the Relay For Life Cancer Society event.
+Following the earthquakes, Jaqi moved to Southland and won the Female Solo section of the 2011 Glen Country Music Club’s annual Talent quest.
+She played at Speight’s Alehouse and Waxy O’Shea’s Irish Bar in Invercargill and Jaqi has performed to raise funds to help relief efforts in the Philippines, opened the Queens Park Waitangi Day concert in Invercargill and played a set for the Relay For Life Cancer Society event.
+Jaqi performed an acoustic originals show at The Church in Dunedin as part of the 2011 Fringe Festival.